-DISB Warns Consumers to Be On Alert
+DISB Warns Consumers to Be on Alert

-DC Health Link, the District’s health insurance marketplace, opened for enrollment Oct.
-1. Since the Affordable Care Act, known as the ACA, was signed into law in March 2010, unscrupulous scammers have been creating ways to take advantage of consumers’ uncertainty surrounding the law.
+Since the Affordable Care Act, known as the ACA, was signed into law in March 2010, unscrupulous scammers have been creating ways to take advantage of consumers’ uncertainty surrounding the law.
 Posing as insurance agents or representatives of the federal government, these scam artists try to sell fraudulent policies or obtain sensitive information like Social Security and bank account numbers.

 The D.C Department of Insurance, Securities and Banking, also known as DISB, is warning consumers about common red flags and providing tips on how to avoid being the victim of a scam.